david6marsh/himach/cran-comments.md

-# Version 0.3.1 fixes issues with latest testthat and dplyr
+# Version 0.3.1 is a patch for issues with latest testthat and dplyr

 ## R CMD check results